What is Champix and how does it work?

 How do I use Champix?

 Start the treatment about 1-2 weeks before the date you have set to stop smoking.
 Swallow Champix tablets whole with water at a starting dose of 0.5mg once daily for 3 days, followed by twice daily for 4 days.
 After a week, take 1mg twice daily for 11 weeks.
 You should continue to take Champix for 12 weeks.
-For those who have successfully stopped smoking after the 12 week course of treatment, they should take a follow up course for another 12 weeks: 1mg dose once daily to maintain abstinence.
+For those who have successfully stopped smoking after the 12 week course of treatment, they should take a follow up course for another 12 weeks: 1mg dose twice daily to maintain abstinence.
 Total treatment time should be 24 weeks.
 Take the pills at the same time everyday and if you forget a dose, do not take a double dose to make up for it.
 Champix can be taken with or without food, but you need willpower and motivation to stop smoking.

 |Days 1 - 3